Enjoy this article with a playlist 🧜🏼♀️

-Just when I think I already live in a remote part of Tropical North Queensland, I travel in a different direction to discover even more far-flung, yet equally picturesque places.
+Just when I think I already live in a remote part of Tropical North Queensland, I travel in a different direction to find even more far-flung, yet equally picturesque places.
 And this Christmas was no exception.
-It’s my 8th one away from ‘home’ with just me and the Sailor, minus family or obligatory traditions, so I decided to send us off-grid for a while to visit the Atherton Tablelands, a remote hinterland just an hour away from Port Douglas.

 Despite it’s name, Lake Tinaroo is not actually a lake at all.
 Officially it’s a man-made reservoir with 200 meters of shoreline, built in 1952 to supply water to nearby crops.
 But to call it a lake sounds much more serene.

 Somewhere deep at the bottom is a small village called Kulara that got flooded during its inception, as well as the old railway line that occasionally makes an appearance when the water is low.
 There’s also a resident population of freshwater crocodiles in the lake, but I don’t think a lot of people know that!

 The campground was set within the fringing forest so it was blissfully rural, with a rich ecosystem right on its doorstep.
 I carefully picked a campsite with unobstructed views of the dam so we could wake up with a gorgeous views.
 So far, so good.

 Then as we started assembling the tent and manually blowing up the mattress things started to slowly decline…

 Before I go any further I’ve got to admit that I’m still quite new to this camping thing!
 I never went as a child and have only been a handful of times as an adult.
 Whilst I admire hardcore Aussie bush campers, I’m no way at that level yet!